The-Travelers-Lab/Medieval-Itineraries/Bibliography.md

 Francisco de Asís Veas Arteseros, Itinerario de Enrique III, EDITUM, 200

+## Texts in English ##
+R.W.
+Eyton, Court, Household, and Itinerary of King Henry II, Taylor and Co., London, 1878 - although Nicholas Vincent is in the process of producing a revised itinerary for Henry II

 ## Unchecked References ##

 TORRE, Susana A della, ''Noticias de viajes en la España cristiana medieval",